-A team of five amateur divers have discovered the wreckage of a UC-42 submarine which sank while laying mines during the First World War off the Cork coast.
+A team of five amateur divers discovered the wreckage of a UC-42 submarine which sank while laying mines during the First World War off the Cork coast.

 All 27 crew on board the vessel died when the submarine sank.
 It is thought that divers using explosives from the HMS Vernon torpedo school destroyed the vessel in July 1919.